The Great Debate: Aging Beer Vertically or Horizontally

 I don’t buy it.

 Are you placing your special beers for aging in peril by storing them horizontally?
-I’d like to go out on a limb and say it does not.
+I’d like to go out on a limb and say you are not.
 Admittedly, I do not have empirical data to back this up, but that is due in part to the lack of any study that I, or any of my colleagues, could identify.

 (MORE: 5 Beer Stats You Should Know)